ICAERUS-EU/UC1_Crop_Monitoring/README.md

 ## Models

-The models developed for crop monitoring are splitted in three groups depending on the detection level approached:
+The models developed for crop monitoring are splitted in three groups depending on the detection level approached.

 ### Top-View Level

 ### Row-View Level